-Effect: Errors or intentional fraud could occur and not be detected timely by other employees in the risk of errors and intentional fraud.
+We recommend the Town continue to identify and implement mitigating controls to reduce the risk of errors and intentional fraud.
 The Town should review its processes to identify tasks that could be reassigned to other Town personnel and include other mitigating controls that would help improve internal controls.
-We also recommend the Town Board continue to monitor the transactions and the financial records of the Town.
+We also recommend the Town Board continue to monitor the